rwaldron/tc39-notes/es7/2016-03/march-29.md

 DH: did we convince ourselves that using strings instead of integers for futex codes is not too onerous for asm.js?

-LH: they discssed this and determined that it wasn't an issue
+LH: they discussed this and determined that it wasn't an issue

 MM: please unpack "int32 sots are always lock-free"?